 Mens cotton dress shirts became flouncy half-aprons, toddler’s dresses and linings for the denim bags; denim jeans morphed into several styles and sizes of bags.
 Wool garments are turned into many different varieties of bags and one of a kind quilts.

-Currently Barrington sells her Recycled, Reused, and Repurposed products at small local Craft Shows and the Marin County Sunday Farmer’s Market.
-Check the Events Calendar for dates.
+Currently Barrington sells her Recycled, Reused, and Repurposed products at small local Craft Shows, the Marin County Sunday Farmer’s Market and Grand Lake Oakland Saturday Farmer’s Market.
+Check Events for dates.